top of page

 Most people with lumbar stenosis are over 50 and have had chronic low back pain for years.
 Leg pain is the main complaint in 90% of patients.
 The pain is usually below the buttocks but may go below the knee.
 It usually affects both legs.

 Most people feel better when sitting.
-They usually report the pain is brought on by walking and relieved by sitting or bending the back.
-In fact most people can tell exactly how far they can walk before the pain gets bad.
+They usually report that pain is brought on by walking and relieved by sitting or bending the back.
+In fact, most people can tell exactly how far they can walk before the pain gets bad.
 Lying on your stomach may also bring on the pain.
-Patients with lumbar stenosis usually walk stooped over and may have weakness of the thigh muscles.
-Some patients also have numbness of the legs.
+Patients with lumbar stenosis usually walk stooped over and may have weakness in thigh muscles.
+Some patients also have numbness in the legs.

 Functional Limitations:

-Stiffness of the back and the leg muscles develops and the patient's balance and ability to walk gradually decreases.
+• Stiffness of the back and leg muscles develops.
+The patient's balance and ability to walk will gradually decline.

 Tests: